syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Customization.md

 In Equal color mapping, value property contains the values of the field set in `ColorValuePath` property of shape settings.

-Here “MapController.cs” is populated with datas of USA Election in “MapController.cs” to provide election data as input datasource.
+Here “MapController.cs” is populated with data of USA Election in “MapController.cs” to provide election data as input datasource.

 {% tabs %}